-The Sunset League is proposing a new resolution which extends Bylaw 600 for Girls Volleyball to club try-outs, effectively pushing club try-out and commitment dates until after the girls volleyball season has concluded, similar to what is currently in place in the San Diego Section.
+The Sunset League is proposing a new resolution which extends Bylaw 600 for Girls and Boys Volleyball to club try-outs, effectively pushing club try-out and commitment dates until after the girls volleyball season has concluded, similar to what is currently in place in the San Diego Section.

 We are proposing that the SS adopt the language that the SDS has in place, which is what the governing board for club volleyball, the Southern California Volleyball Association (SCVA), follows in San Diego.
-This proposal was originally introduced last Spring in order to remedy what many consider an undue burden placed on girls' volleyball participants, who are asked to compete in numerous weekend tryouts for club volleyball positions scheduled during their season of high school interscholastic competition.
-Further, this proposal was introduced to align girls' volleyball with the spirit and intent of CIFSS Bylaw 506 (which caps weekly playing/practice time at 18 hours).
-Currently club tryouts are scheduled midway through the high school volleyball season, effectively nullifying the intent of Bylaw 506 in the process.
+This proposal was originally introduced last Spring in order to remedy what many consider an undue burden placed on girls and boys volleyball participants, who are asked to compete in numerous weekend tryouts for club volleyball positions scheduled during their season of high school interscholastic competition.
+Further, this proposal was introduced to align both girls and boys volleyball with the spirit and intent of CIFSS Bylaw 506 (which caps weekly playing/practice time at 18 hours).
+Currently club tryouts are scheduled midway through the high school volleyball season for girls, effectively nullifying the intent of Bylaw 506 in the process.

-Anecdotally, a majority of club owners and coaches support this proposal, as it pushes back club tryouts until after their season is over.
-Further, in recognition of the CIF San Diego Section's prohibition on club tryouts occurring during the high school season, the sport's governing body, the SCVA currently has adopted the following language within their bylaws:
+Anecdotally, a majority of club owners and coaches support this proposal, as it ensures that club tryouts will be pushed back until after their respective high school seasons have concluded.
+Further, in recognition of the CIF San Diego Section's prohibition on club tryouts occurring during the high school season, the sport's governing body, the SCVA, currently has adopted the following language within their bylaws:

-Please note, the SCVA recognizes that San Diego area high school players are bound to the CIF rules.
+"Please note, the SCVA recognizes that San Diego area high school players are bound to the CIF rules.
 The SCVA asks that all San Diego clubs and players abide by those rules, so as to not jeopardize the eligibility of girls during their high school season.
 Thus the following tryout dates and commitment dates were to be used last year for those clubs in the San Diego areas: